1976 sterling crisis

 The 1976 sterling crisis was a currency crisis in the United Kingdom.
-Inflation (at close to 25% in 1975, causing high bond yields and borrowing costs), a balance of payments deficit, a public spending deficit, and the 1973 oil crisis were contributors.
+Inflation (at close to 25% in 1975, causing high bond yields and borrowing costs), a balance-of-payments deficit, a public-spending deficit, and the 1973 oil crisis were contributors.

-The origins of the crisis are traced to the 1972 Conservative "spend for growth" budget that initiated the inflation cycle.
+The origins of the crisis have been attributed to the 1972 Conservative "spend for growth" budget initiating the inflation cycle.

 James Callaghan's Labour government had to borrow $3.9 billion from the International Monetary Fund (IMF), with the intention of maintaining the value of sterling.
 At the time this was the largest loan ever to have been requested from the IMF.

 History

 Initiation of the inflationary cycle is traced to Anthony Barber's 1972 budget which was designed to return the Conservatives to power in an election expected in 1974 or 1975.
-This budget led to a brief period growth known as "The Barber Boom," followed by a wage-price spiral, high inflation and currency depreciation, culminating in the 1976 sterling crisis.
+This budget led to a brief period of growth known as "The Barber Boom," followed by a wage-price spiral, high inflation and currency depreciation, culminating in the 1976 sterling crisis.
 Barber was forced to introduce anti-inflation measures, along with a Price Commission and a Pay Board.
-The Conservatives lost the 1974 general election to Harold Wilson's Labour Party.
+The Conservatives lost the February 1974 general election (and the subsequent election held the same October) to Harold Wilson's Labour Party.

 The crisis came to a head during James Callaghan's term as Prime Minister, and caused the Bank of England to withdraw temporarily from the foreign exchange market.
 After the defeat of the public expenditure white paper in the House of Commons in March 1976 and the resignation of Harold Wilson, many investors became convinced sterling would soon lose value due to inflation.
 By June 1976, the pound had reached a record low against the dollar.